espocrm/documentation/user-guide/printing-to-pdf.md

 ### Charset issues

 If some charecters are not displayed in generated PDF files, it usually can be solved by changing a font in a template.
-For Arabic language use 'AlArabiya font'.
+For Arabic language use 'AlArabiya' font.
 For central european languages try 'DejaVu Sans'.
 Available since 5.4.0 version.